TristanB22/CPSC452-Final/readme.md

 - Run `run_lift_drag_simulations.py`
 - Open `tot_run.ipynb` and run the cells.
 The final cells can be adjusted to generate more or less examples of airfoils using the trained GAN.
 The settings should be adjusted in the first few cells to reflect the objectives of the run.

 For the full running of the model, one can either choose to train the GAN from scratch (takes ~ 13 hours) or use one of the pre-trained models.
-The best pre-trained models can be found in the `./best_gan` folder.
+The best pre-trained models can be found in the `./models` folder suffixed by `_best.ckpt`.

 ## Data Collection